If you're highly organised and aspire to be key to the smooth running of an organisation, a career as a secretary or administrator would suit you

 Initial training usually consists of being taught company policies, procedures and systems.
-Once in post, it is not essential to study for further qualifications but they may be offered by your employer, or you may wish to undertake some to increase your chances of progression.
+Once in post, your employer may offer you the opportunity to study for further qualifications, or you may wish to undertake some independently, to increase your chances of progression.

-Relevant qualifications include various NVQs, certificates and diplomas in subjects such as:
+You can undertake relevant qualifications including various NVQs, certificates and diplomas in subjects such as: